Bad food habits at work? Get back on track in 5 steps

 Consider the big picture: Adults spend, on average, 8.8 hours a day at work and work-related activities.
-And 66 percent of those workers are overweight or obese.
+And one survey found that 65% of adult workers are overweight or obese.

 The good news?
 Research has shown that making simple changes to your work environment and your daily routine can improve the quality of your diet and help you maintain a healthier lifestyle.